sb6596/build_scripts/README.md

 > These scripts were made to help with building various Android ROMs and Recoveries.
 I use these on my build server/personal machine so
 > they are tailored specifically to me but you are free to take these and modify them for your own needs.
-> This repository contains some useful bash scripts for fully automated building of LineageOS based ROMs or TWRP recovery
+> This repository contains some useful bash scripts for fully automated building ROMs or TWRP recovery
 > for your device.
 These bash based scripts are easy to use and they just needs to be executed in terminal from the root folder
-> of source you want to build from (LineageOS or TWRP)
+> of source you want to build from (a ROM or TWRP)

 * Scripts in this repository
   * lpad_twrp-5.1.sh - builds TWRP for all Liquid Porting & Development devices using android-5.1 branch
   * lpad_twrp-6.0.sh - builds TWRP for all Liquid Porting & Development devices using android-6.0 branch
-  * lineage.sh - builds LineageOS for one particular device
+  * build_rom.sh - builds a ROM for one particular device
-  * twrp.sh - builds TWRP for one particular device
+  * build_twrp.sh - builds TWRP for one particular device

 * Misc. scripts
   * install_megatools.sh - installs MEGA for uploading builds